CryptoSignal/Crypto-Signal/README.md

       chart: true
 ```

-If you don't want to receive such notifications just disable the iiv indicator in your config file.
+If you don't want to receive such notifications just disable the siiv indicator in your config file.

 ```
 indicators: